Admissions and Academic Program Procedures

 GPA Requirements for Graduate Students

-In order to earn a graduate degree, all students must achieve a cumulative GPA of 3.0 or higher in all graduate work taken at Missouri S&T, as well as for all graduate courses listed on the program of study (Form 1 for master’s students and Form 5 for doctoral students).
-This 3.0 GPA requirement does not apply to courses taken for undergraduate credit, nor does it apply to courses taken so long ago that they cannot be counted toward a graduate degree.
-No substitutions may be made on the program of study for courses in which the student has earned less than a B grade.
+In order to earn a graduate degree or graduate certificate, all students must achieve a cumulative GPA of 3.0 or higher in all graduate work taken at Missouri S&T. Master's and doctoral students must also achieve a GPA of 3.0 or higher for all graduate courses listed on the plan of study (Form 1 for master’s students and Form 5 for doctoral students).
+No substitutions may be made on the plan of study for courses in which the student has earned less than a B grade.
 All graduate students are encouraged to maintain at least a 3.0 cumulative GPA at all times, and certain departments may even require this minimum GPA.
 In cases where a graduate student repeats a course, both the original and repeat grades will be used in calculating the student’s GPA, and both will appear on the student’s transcript.

 Graduate Learning Outcomes